Zullydata/Sonia-PLC-2014-Sales-Analysis/README.md

 Sales data: The main dataset utilized in this analysis is the "Sonia Plc 2014 sales Analysis.xlsx" which provides comprehensive details on every sale conducted by the company.

 # Tool
-The tools used for the analysis of the sales trend include:
+The tool used for the analysis of the sales trend include:
 Excel- It’s widely used for data analysis, visualization, and reporting.
 It offers various functions, pivot tables, and charting capabilities.
 - - -  [Download Excel here](https://microsoft.com)